jbloomlab/SARSr-CoV_homolog_survey/results/summary/compute_binding_Kd.md

 across our measurement range, and spot check curves whose fit parameters hit the different boundary conditions of the fit variables.

-We successfully generated *K*<sub>D,app</sub> estimates for 111757 of our lib1 barcodes (74.27%) of our lib1+lib2 huACE2 titrations, 77.35%)
+We successfully generated *K*<sub>D,app</sub> estimates for 74.27% of our lib1+lib2 huACE2 titrations, 76.23% of our lib1+lib2 cvACE2
+titrations, 64.33% of our lib1+lib2 pgACE2 titrations, 75.33% of our
+lib1+lib2 RaACE2.787 titrations, 71.69% of our lib1+lib2 RaACE2.9479
-of the RaACE2.787 titrations, 79.96%) of the RpACE2 titrations, and 73.59%) of the RsACE2.3364 titrations.
+titrations, 74.42% of our lib1+lib2 RsACE2.3364 titrations, and 67.29%
+of our lib1+lib2 RsACE2.1434 titrations.
 To allow manual checks of what the data looks like for different curve fits, I define functions that take a row from the dt table and the corresponding table of fits, and plots the meanbin estimates and the fit titration curve (if converged).
 This allows for quick and easy troubleshooting and spot-checking of curves.

 ``` r
 #make functions that allow me to plot a titration for any given row from the counts data frames, for spot checking curves